chef/chef-web-docs/snapshots/includes_chef_auth/includes_chef_auth_authentication_chef_run.rst

 ..
 The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.

-As part of `every chef-client run <https://docs.chef.io/chef_client.html#the-chef-client-run>`_, the chef-client authenticates to the Chef server using an RSA private key and the Chef server API.
+As part of :ref:`every chef-client run <chef_client-the-chef-client-run>`, the chef-client authenticates to the Chef server using an RSA private key and the Chef server API.